Town by town snapshot: Winchelsea

-The size of Winchelsea is about 247.5 square kilometres with the population of Winchelsea recorded at 1,955 in 2011.
-By the 2016 Census, the population was 1,944, showing a population decline of 0.6 per cent in the area during that time.
+The size of Winchelsea is approximately 247.5 square kilometres with the population of Winchelsea in 2011 recorded at 1,955 people and by the 2016 Census the population was 1,944 showing a population decline of 0.6 per cent in the area during that time.

-New residential housing estates such as The Green and Rivers Edge are attracting new arrivals and investors with more estates in the pipeline making Winch a town to watch.
+New residential housing estates like The Green and Rivers Edge are attracting new arrivals and investors with more estates in the pipeline making Winch a town to watch.

 Two years after the settlement of Melbourne, the Austin brothers took up their Barwon Park pastoral run, Thomas Armytage took up his Ingleby run and Henry Hopkins took up his Wormbete run in the Winchelsea area.

 A town was surveyed in the 1850s, and named Winchelsea, probably after the seaside port in Sussex, England.

 More momentous things happened at Austin’s Barwon Park when he imported wild rabbits for acclimatisation in 1859.

 They became particularly successful progenitors of some of Australia’s rabbit plagues.